Have the freshest free hiking tips sent to you each month!

 Not everyone can access a dirt packed or rocky hiking trail.

-For folks with mobility issues or who use a wheelchair or stroller, accessible hiking trails are a must.
+For folks with mobility issues or hike with folks who use a wheelchair or stroller, accessible hiking trails are a must.

 If you're free of dietary restrictions, you're one lucky hiker!